zh1huang/tp/docs/DeveloperGuide.md

 ## Introduction

-**Welcome to CLIver Shelf!**
+**Welcome to CLIverShelf!**

-**CLIver Shelf** is a desktop command line interface-based app for bookstore owners to manage their bookstore.
-With ** CLIver Shelf**, owners can easily keep track of their items in their shelves, and even generate a sales report so that they know how well their business is going.
+**CLIverShelf** is a desktop command line interface-based app for bookstore owners to manage their bookstore.
+With **CLIverShelf**, owners can easily keep track of their items in their shelves, and even generate a sales report so that they know how well their business is going.

-This guide describes the design, implementation and architecture of **CLIver Shelf**.
-The aim of this developer guide is to get developers and potential contributors to get familiarised with the implementation of **CLIver Shelf**.
+This guide describes the design, implementation and architecture of **CLIverShelf**.
+The aim of this developer guide is to get developers and potential contributors to get familiarised with the implementation of **CLIverShelf**.

 ## Setting up